sclorg/nginx-container/1.20/README.md

 * The `/usr/libexec/s2i/run` script is set as the default command in the resulting container image (the new image with the application artifacts).

-* The `/usr/libexec/s2i/assemble` script inside the image is ran to produce a new image with the application artifacts.
+* The `/usr/libexec/s2i/assemble` script inside the image is run to produce a new image with the application artifacts.
 The script takes sources of a given application (HTML pages), Nginx configuration files, and places them into appropriate directories inside the image.
 The structure of nginx-app can look like this:

 **`./nginx.conf`**--
        The main nginx configuration file